The 5 Best POS Systems for Restaurants in 2024

 Solution typePrice

-POS terminals (included in some software plans) From $45/month for 36 months OR $799
+POS terminals (included in some software plans) $799-$1,799

 Card processing fees From $2.3% + 10¢

-Card machines (included in some software plans) From $49
+Card machines (included in some software plans) $279-$599

 Clover’s POS system includes all the basics and more.
 You can create custom table plans that perfectly match your restaurant’s layout, create customized orders for guests, and even transfer orders from one table to another if customers switch seats.
+This is great for busy restaurants where customers might get drinks at the bar before being seated, or ones that need to adapt to large parties.

 You’ll also be able to see the status of each table in real-time, track and transfer bar tabs, send orders straight to the kitchen, split bills, manage staff, take bookings, and track your sales.